Toward Automated Robustness Evaluation of Mathematical Reasoning: Limitations

 \section{Limitations}

-In this work, we propose \mname, a novel framework for evaluating the robustness of LLMs as mathematical problem solvers.
-However, there are some limitations to our work, which we discuss below.
-Second, the evaluation pipeline of \mname requires more computational resources compared to static benchmarks.
+In this work, we propose \mname, a novel framework for evaluating the robustness of LLMs as mathematical problem solvers. \hyt{Despite its effectiveness, we acknowledge a limitation regarding computational efficiency.
+Specifically,} the evaluation pipeline of \mname requires more computational resources compared to static benchmarks.
 However, we believe this additional computational cost is justified, as conducting model-specific and dynamic stress testing is more effective at identifying robustness issues that are specific to each individual model, which static benchmarks may fail to capture.